Beach Bum Bucket List

 For more than a hundred years, the beach has drawn fans of sun, sand and surf to the area, making it a favourite vacation destination for generations of families who have created memories to last a lifetime.
 Rural, historic towns and villages perch along Lake Huron’s shoreline and farms adorn the beautiful countryside.
 It’s not surprising artists find the natural landscape inspirational and you’ll find original works in artist studios and small galleries from Camlachie to Bayfield.

 With 66 kilometres of Lake Huron’s shoreline from Bayfield to Ipperwash, you can bask on 20 area beaches, while the kids build sandcastles and collect shells.
 Two dog-friendly beaches are located in Pinery Provincial Park.

-ADRENALINE JUNKIES will love viewing the shoreline from 10,000 feet by parachute or see the beach and lakeshore parasailing at 1,000 feet.
+Where else can you skydive, parasail, seadoo, paddleboard, skateboard, cycle and swim?
+Happily in one place – the Greater Grand Bend Area.
+View the shoreline from 10,000 feet by parachute or see the beach and lakeshore parasailing at 1,000 feet.
 You could even top off your thrill-filled day wakeboarding (Grand Bend & Bayfield), paddleboarding, flyboarding, seadoing, boating or even skateboarding at one of Ontario’s largest indoor skateboard parks (located in Zurich).
-Grand Bend Motorplex, one of Canada’s largest racing venues is also one of only two offering drag-racing, road-racing, oval track-racing and motocross.
+Grand Bend Motorplex, one of Canada’s largest racing venues, is also one of only two offering drag-racing, road-racing, oval track-racing and motocross.
 It’s also home to Eastern Canada’s largest drag-racing event with more than 350 competitors – the MOPAR Canadian Nationals.